Ayansk11/FinSenti-Qwen3-8B

 • Optimized for news-style headlines and earnings snippets in English.

-2. Generative Reinforcement Learning with Policy Optimization (GRPO): Utilized four equally weighted reward functions (sentiment correctness, format compliance, reasoning quality, output consistency), achieving a mean reward of approximately 3.50 / 4.0 on the validation set.
-Format compliance was near-saturated, ensuring well-formed outputs.
+The model was trained using a two-stage recipe: Supervised Fine-Tuning (SFT) on ~15.2K samples from the FinSenti Dataset, followed by Generative Reinforcement Learning from Human Feedback (GRPO).
+GRPO utilized four equally weighted reward functions (sentiment correctness, format compliance, reasoning quality, output consistency), achieving a mean reward of approximately 3.50 / 4.0 on the validation set.
+It was trained on an A100 80GB GPU, and the merged LoRA adapters mean it doesn't require PEFT to load.